Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Edgegap advertises its automated protection against hackers with instant DDoS attack protection.

-Whenever Edgegap detects abnormal traffic patterns indicative of DDoS attacks in real time, the platform automatically redirects traffic away from the targeted server, disperse the malicious traffic, and even scale up resources if needed.
+Whenever Edgegap detects abnormal traffic patterns indicative of DDoS attacks in real time, the platform automatically redirects traffic away from the targeted server, disperses the malicious traffic, and even scales up resources if needed.

-Amazon touts that its GameLift solution is “designed to safeguard your game servers from network and transport layer distributed denial of service (DDoS) attacks” through its AWS Shield system.
-AWS states AWS Shield comes at no additional charge.
+Amazon touts that its GameLift solution is "designed to safeguard your game servers from network and transport layer distributed denial of service (DDoS) attacks" through its AWS Shield system, at no additional charge.
+As of Q1 2026, an enhanced player gateway proxy relay network is also available for Linux EC2 and Container Fleets on SDK v5, providing traffic validation, per-player rate limiting, and game server IP address obfuscation, also at no additional cost per AWS GameLift release notes.

 Support